 In December 2019, we introduced an improved timetable on the Looe Valley Line, featuring an hourly service throughout the day between Liskeard and Looe.
 We also introduced two trains an hour throughout the day on the Cornish main line, improving connections and flexibility.

-Between Tuesday 3 and Thursday 5 March, Network Rail will need to close the line between Liskeard and Looe to renew the decking of a canal bridge.
+Between Saturday 7 and Tuesday 10 November 2020, Network Rail will need to close the line between Liskeard and Looe to renew the decking of a canal bridge.
 Improving the structure will help to ensure we can keep our trains running reliably on this route.

 buses will call in St Keyne and Duloe villages instead of St Keyne and Causeland stations.
-They will also depart earlier compared to normal train times (including Sandplace)
+They will also depart at different times compared to normal train timetable (including Sandplace)

 Buses will run on the following routes:

 Liskeard – St Keyne Village – Duloe Village (for Causeland) – Sandplace – Looe

 Stops at St Keyne Village, Duloe Village (for Causeland) and Sandplace will be slightly earlier than the normal train timetable.
 Check carefully before travelling.

 Coombe Junction Halt

 Level crossing entrance, by the sign to ‘Coombe House’

 St Keyne Village bus stops by the turning for Lametton Bungalows (20 minutes’ walk from the station)